EGPostema/DrawerDissect/README.md

 ## 🧪 Process Test Image

-This is a good place to start to see how the pipeline works, using an example drawer from the FMNH collection.
+This is a good place to start to see how the pipeline works, using an example drawer of tiger beetles from the FMNH collection.

 ### Navigate to `DrawerDissect`